mnott/mnott.de/Boring some Tunnels....md

 comment_status: open
 ---

-# How to bore Tunnels...
+# How to bore some Tunnels...

 I am way too lazy to remember all sorts of commands.
 At the same time, when in my company VPN, because of how the VPN client works, I can regularly not access things on my home network.
 Be it some Windows VM that I've running inside a virtual machine on my server, or be it just to check out what's going on with my raid controllers.